Vuvuzela: Usage in protests

-Usage in music
+Usage in music and media

 Usage of vuvuzela in art music is limited.
-One of the few compositions made for it is a baroque-style double concerto in C major for vuvuzela, organ (or harpsichord) and string orchestra, written by Timo Kiiskinen, Professor of Church Music in Sibelius Academy, Helsinki; organ version of this concerto was premiered on 21 October 2010 at the Organ Hall of Sibelius Academy, and harpsichord version on 19 December 2010 at Pro Puu gallery in Lahti.
+One of the few compositions made for it is a baroque-style double concerto in C major for vuvuzela, organ (or harpsichord) and string orchestra, written by Timo Kiiskinen, Professor of Church Music at the Sibelius Academy, Helsinki; an organ version of this concerto was premiered, on 21 October 2010, at the Organ Hall of Sibelius Academy, and a harpsichord version, and on 19 December 2010, at Pro Puu gallery in Lahti.

+The vuvuzela is suitable as a toy musical instrument and for the music education for young children.
+Because of the noise regulations in school courses, the vuvuzela is usually only played privately at home.

 John-Luke Mark Matthews has written a concerto in B-flat major for vuvuzela and orchestra.
 The score and parts for this are available on the IMSLP public-domain score library.

+In the Nintendo DS version of the music video game Michael Jackson: The Experience, there is an anti-piracy feature created by Ubisoft that will freeze the game and replace the audio with the sound of vuvuzelas if the player is playing a pirated or ROM version of the game.